Exchange Ramat Gan: Proposed Skyscrapers

+Construction

-In August 2016, the district committee presented a plan to construct a complex that included a 60-story tall residential building and a 45-story tall office building, which was later changed to 50 stories tall after the private investors sold it to the Israeli insurance company Migdal for ₪325 million.
-The office building was to have its bottom 2 floors be dedicated to commercial space, and share a parking lot with the residential tower.
-Adjacent to the two skyscrapers, Maslavi Construction had already constructed a 30-story tall residential tower with 153 residential units called the Elite Tower, a name previously used for the planned skyscraper at the site of the former Elite chocolate factory.
+In August 2016, the district committee approved a plan to construct a complex that included a 60-story tall residential building to be developed by Azorim and a 45-story tall office building to be developed by the private investors, which was later changed to 50 stories tall after the private investors sold it to the Israeli insurance company Migdal for ₪325 million.
+The buildings were to have their bottom 2 floors be dedicated to commercial space, and both buildings would share an underground parking lot.
+Adjacent to these two buildings, Maslavi Construction had already constructed a 30-story tall residential tower with 153 residential units called Elite Tower, a name previously used for Azorim's planned skyscraper.

 In July 2020, the casting of the foundations was completed and construction of the towers had officially begun.

-Near the end of 2023, both towers had reached their final height, and the residential tower had become the second tallest building in Ramat Gan as well as the second tallest residential building in Israel (after the Hi Tower in Givatayim).
+Near the end of 2023, both towers had ben topped off, making the residential tower the second tallest building in Ramat Gan as well as the second tallest residential building in Israel (after the Hi Tower in Givatayim).

-In June 2025, the buildings sustained damage from a nearby Iranian ballistic missile strike, however the brunt of the explosion was absorbed by another adjacent building.
+In June 2025, the buildings sustained damage from a nearby Iranian ballistic missile strike, however the brunt of the explosion was absorbed by the aforementioned Elite Tower.
+Azorim stated that "The residential tower [of Exchange Ramat Gan] was not hit directly.
+An initial inspection of the site revealed that secondary damage has occurred as a result of the shockwave, which caused localized damage primarily in the aluminium and glass of the building's facade."